Written by Team Farallon | November 21, 2018

 Some ways to “qualify” the opposing party’s ability to pay you in the event you obtain a judgement in your favour:

 After due diligence has been exercised, the first thing your lawyers will do is to file a writ of summons with the appropriate court of law.
-Once the writ has been processed, a representative of the law firm will hand deliver the writ to the opposing party.
+Once the writ has been processed, a representative of the law firm in Singapore will hand deliver the writ to the opposing party.

 According to the Rules Of Court, upon successful service of a writ, a memorandum of service must be filed with the court.